rclone

 🧠 Features Enabled by DUMB#

-🔄 Auto-Generated rclone.config
+🔄 Auto-Generated rclone.config#

-DUMB generates the required rclone.config
+DUMB generates the required rclone.config file at runtime.
+This includes:

 [rclone_RD]